focus7eleven/dotfiles/README.md

 ### Vim and Neovim Setup
 Here I list some of my favorite plugins and settings.
 For more information you can go checkout my [.vimrc](https://github.com/focus7eleven/dotfiles/blob/master/nvim/.vimrc)

+> I use neovim instead of vim, and I alias `vim` to `nvim` in .zshrc for convenience.

 **Plugins:**

 - [tpope/vim-surround](https://github.com/tpope/vim-surround): You can't miss this. (tpope is probably the most dope vim plugin artist)